Skip to main content

 • Empty states across the app now use styled icons instead of emoji characters.

-Open Your Library
+Open Your Archive

 Small fixes across web and mobile to make the first-time experience feel calmer and more polished.